mscaia/PROJ_HAX712X/README.md

-# PROJ_HAX712X

-Welcome to the **PROJ_HAX712X** GitHub repository!

-This project is part of our **Développement Logiciel** course, where we are creating a Python-based website with interactive visualizations and maps to predict bike traffic in Montpellier.
+# PROJ_HAX712X: Bikes and Bike-Sharing in Montpellier

 ## Project Overview

-Our project aims to analyze and visualize bike traffic data in the city of Montpellier.
-By using Python for backend processing, the site will provide interactive maps and traffic predictions, enabling better bike traffic management and planning for the city.
+This project aims to analyze bike traffic in Montpellier, focusing on the investigation of bike-sharing rides and cyclist/pedestrian counts.
+We will leverage various datasets to visualize and predict bike traffic patterns, creating an interactive website to showcase our findings.

-### Key Features:
-- Data analysis and visualization using Python
+## Objectives
-- Interactive maps displaying real-time and predictive bike traffic data
+- Analyze bike traffic through various datasets, including:
-- Object-oriented programming and unit testing integration
-- Continuous Integration and comprehensive documentation
+  - **VéloMagg**: Bike-sharing rides from Montpellier Méditerranée Métropole.
+  - **Cyclist and Pedestrian Counting**: Data from bike and pedestrian counters.
+  - **Open Street Map Data**: Geographic data for visualization.

+- Create interactive visualizations, including:
+  - An interactive traffic map predicting the next day's bike traffic.
+  - Visual representations of bike traffic over different time periods (last month, last year, all years).

 ## Team Members